All That You Must Know About The PACT Act – Vapor Products Added to PACT Requirements!

-Secondly and most importantly, the federal government, by all means, have included ENDS (Vapor products, e-cigarettes, e-Hookahs, eCigars, electronic pipes, etc.) on the federal PACT Act forms, effective from March 27, 2021.
+Secondly and most importantly, the federal government, by all means, has included ENDS (Vapor products, e-cigarettes, e-Hookahs, eCigars, electronic pipes, etc.) on the federal PACT Act forms, effective from March 27, 2021.

-Individuals or companies selling or shipping ENDS into interstates must submit their END products sales information to comply with those state’s PACT law, including licencing, tax filing and reporting to cope with the rules.
+Individuals or companies selling or shipping ENDS into interstates must submit their END product sales information to comply with those states’ PACT laws, including licensing, tax filing, and reporting to cope with the rules.

 PACT Registration Process

 Any person who indulges in the selling, transfer, or shipment of Cigarettes or smokeless tobacco products inside a state, their locality, or Indian territories must register themselves first with the ATF and with the tobacco administration of the states.